Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-03-22-l-functions-iii.markdown

 This recovers the formula (2) for $L(\chi_8, 1)$, if we assume that we may take $u_K = 1 + \sqrt{2}$ for $K = \mathbb Q(\sqrt{2})$.

 These remarkable formulas give tons of special value formulas resulting in identities for the infinite series $L(\chi_D, 1)$.
 Further, they give use a way to calculate $h_K$ (if in the real quadratic case we can determine $u_K$).
 Dirichlet was the first to prove these formulas, and that is why the class number formula is known as Dirichlet's class number formula.
-(Further, functions such as $L(\chi_D, s)$ are known as Dirichlet $L$-functions.)
-In my following post, I will use these formulas and write code to calculate the class numbers, $h_K$, for real and imaginary quadratic fields with $\left\lvert d\right\rvert < 100$.
+Further, functions such as $L(\chi_D, s)$ are known as Dirichlet $L$-functions.
+In my following posts, I will use these formulas and write code to calculate the class numbers, $h_K$, for real and imaginary quadratic fields with $\left\lvert d\right\rvert < 100$.

-Below is a reference that goes through all of this material in gory detail from a theoretical math perspective.
+Below is a reference that goes through all of this material in gory detail from a theoretical perspective.

 # Reference